atlassian-labs/dc-migration-assistant/jira-e2e-tests/README.md

 While this is running you can update the installed plugin using the helper script `helpers/upload-plugin`.

+Note that the run-local (and GitHub Actions tests) run with transition-checking enforced.
+To allow any transition for local development add `--allowAnyTransition` to `run-local`.

 ## Continuous integration

 The basic smoke-test runs automatically in GitHub Actions on each push.
 See the